Esplash-dev/Nc1/README.md

 ### Product quality warning

-**ReactOS is currently an Alpha quality operating system.** This means that ReactOS is under heavy development and you have to be ready to encounter some problems.
+**This is currently an Alpha quality operating system.** This means that ReactOS And NC 1 is under heavy development and you have to be ready to encounter some problems.
 Different things may not work well and it can corrupt the data present on your hard disk.
 It is HIGHLY recommended to test ReactOS on a virtual machine or on a computer with no sensitive or critical data!

 ## Building